urao/CC13.x/README.md

 ### Prerequisites for Deploying Contrail Cloud
 ----------------------------------------------
 * Bringup the infrastructure based on the above reference topology
-* Every system have access to Contrail Cloud repository satellite
 * Setup undercloud Host
+* Undercloud host have access to Contrail Cloud repository satellite

 ### Install Contrail Cloud
 --------------------------
 * Get licence keys for this installation
 * Download the Contrail Cloud installer script from [here](https://support.juniper.net/support/downloads/)
+* For the POC, the configuration files are created for single-subnet and interfaces are not bonded
+* Make changes to the

 ## Reference